We’ve lost the art of how to make tea.

 You will need:

-- A good loose-leaf tea.
+- A good loose-leaf tea or tea bags.
 For a full-bodied, spicy flavor, my absolute favorite is Harney & Sons Hot Cinnamon Spice.
 (It is real tea with spice added, not an herbal tea.)

 - A ceramic teapot